 Dental school is a great way to find out how to do things, but actually doing them autonomously is a completely different ball game.
 I realized a great and understanding mentor was my primary concern, and this became the focus of my post-graduation planning.
 Many school faculty and administration would suggest that a residency is the only real option to gain an extra year of mentorship.
-I will not deny that AEGD’s and GPR’s are uniquely capable vessels to continue education while getting more experience on current general dentistry skills.
+I will not deny that AEGD’s and GPR’s are uniquely capable vessels to continue education while getting more experience in current general dentistry skills.
 I’ve heard great experiences from many programs and the close supervision they offer is exactly what many of us need coming out of school to be comfortable in “the real world”.
 That being said, the most important part of my leap out of school was finding a great mentor and work environment, not just finding a great residency.

 I was introduced to my boss through my hometown dentist, and I was instantly impressed at the importance she places on continuing education as well as the flow of her practice.
 She is busy, but she does not rush.
-She does not over-reach her abilities, but takes courses to learn how to expand her skill set.
+She does not over-reach her abilities but takes courses to learn how to expand her skill set.
 She also told me she was ready for someone to come in and learn, not just to punch their time-card.
-A lot of employers will feign these opportunities, so asking for details about CE, scheduling procedures you’e not comfortable with yet with them (hands on training), and 1-on-1 meetings to discuss the business aspects of the practice is important to make sure you will get tangible benefits from these offers.
+A lot of employers will feign these opportunities, so asking for details about CE, scheduling procedures you’re not comfortable with yet with them (hands-on training), and 1-on-1 meetings to discuss the business aspects of the practice is important to make sure you will get tangible benefits from these offers.

 Since I’ve started practicing, my boss has hopped into my op several times to bail me out of extractions that were over my head, tweak treatment planning for complex cases, and look at how to approach a patient completely differently than what school felt like.
 She checks preps and impressions until we’re both comfortable with lending more independence.
 She reviews materials, lab information, and most treatment planning with me.